ratatui/ratatui-website/src/content/docs/how-to/develop-apps/color_eyre.md

 ---
-title: How to use color_eyre with Ratatui
+title: How to use `color_eyre` with Ratatui
+sidebar:
+  order: 6
+  label: color_eyre Error Hooks
 ---

 Full source code for this how to article is available at: